-Remote Mesh Portal FIPS Mode:
+• Remote Mesh Portal FIPS mode:

-- Crypto Officer role: the Crypto Officer role is the Aruba Mobility Controller that has the ability to configure, manage, and monitor the module, including the configuration, loading, and zeroization of CSPs. - User role: the adjacent Mesh Point APs in a given mesh cluster.
-Please notice that RAP-5WN cannot be deployed as a Mesh Point AP. - Wireless Client role: in Remote Mesh Portal FIPS mode configuration, a wireless client can create a connection to the module via WPA 2 and access wireless network access services.
+- Crypto Officer role: the Crypto Officer is the Aruba Mobility Controller that has the ability to configure, manage, and monitor the module, including the configuration, loading, and zeroization of CSPs. - User role: the User operator shares the same services and authentication techniques as the Mobility Controller in the Crypto Officer - Wireless Client role: in CPSec AP configuration, a wireless client can create a connection to the module using WPA2 and access wireless network access services.